Sharma-Sandesh/empManagement/README.md

 No -lws2_32 flag needed on Linux Enviroment.

 input parameters.

+On Linux
 ./executable_name empInfo.bin

+On windows
+executable_name empInfo.bin

+executable_name -> empManagement if compiled with above instructions.
+Can be changed to your desire.

 empInfo.bin contains employee details. output.bin contains all the output